Lab Diamond Carat & Cost

 As with naturally mined diamonds, lab diamonds come in all shapes, sizes and, yes, carats.
-Any whole size you can imagine can be found and mined in nature, but also, can be found within a lab diamond.
+Any whole size you can imagine can be found and mined in nature, but also, can be found within a lab setting.
 A whole size, 1 carat lab created diamond is .2 grams (200mg).
-And a 2 carat lab created diamond is .4 (400mg).
+And a 2 carat lab created diamond is 0.4 grams (400mg).
 As you go up 1 lab diamond carat, the weight in grams doubles.
 Similarly with naturally mined diamonds, the average lab diamond, for an engagement ring, is roughly one carat.

-However, it’s important to mention that you can get “special sizes” (sizes that are just a bit smaller or larger than the whole size carats).
+However, it’s important to mention that you can get special sizes (sizes that are just a bit smaller or larger than the whole size carats).
 This means that, if you are set on getting a diamond bigger than one carat, but you are on a budget, you can get a size that is between 1-2 carats, without the financial worry.

 Is it easier to get a perfect, whole carat size with lab grown diamonds vs. naturally mined ones?
 Not necessarily.
 Lab diamonds are very much real diamonds, which means that they have the exact same weight and density as those found in nature.
 However, you might find it more cost-effective to buy a lab diamond, rather than one that was mined.

-Price Difference Between Natural and Lab Diamonds
+Price Difference Between Natural vs Lab Diamonds

 The bad news is that there is no set price difference between naturally mined diamonds and those created in a lab of similar sizes and shapes.
 The reason for this is that, as with jewelry made with traditional, mined diamonds, the size, shape, and clarity (all of the four C’s of diamonds, in fact) are factors in price.